Skatteetaten/mva-meldingen/docs/mvameldingen_eng/forretningsregler/index.md

 - Values on code lines and specification lines relating to purchases eligible for compensation should not be the same (R115)
 - Since a tax base has been reported, value added tax cannot be set to 0.
 (R127)
 - The enterprise is not registered in the Central Coordinating Register for Legal Entities and cannot submit a claim for VAT return.
 (R131)
+- The deadline for submitting the VAT return for this period expired more than three years ago.
+We will therefore treat the VAT return as a request for change.
+(R132)
+- This period expired more than five years ago.
+We will therefore treat the VAT return as a request for change.
+(R133)

 The following rules are defined for all VAT returns except businesses that are registered with the type of organisation UDEF: